mkol5222/tf-chkp-policy/README.md

 * Import object from Security Management into Terraform
 * Bulk operations on objects from CSV/YAML/JSON with Terraform
 * Game - who will be first to create host with TF from his machine?
+* Session name and description
 * Improved publish with easy dependencies (publish made last)
+* Protecting *devops* objects with tags and before-publish SmartTask